WiCi-Lab/LPAN/README.md

 In this version, we have reinvestigated the hardware imperfections in the system model, and have modified the pre-estimation operations in the dataset construction according to the insightful comments.
 The updating dataset has been provided in the following link for the quasi-static channel estimation.

 (2) Time-varying channel estimation

-In this version, we have also increased the time-varying channel estimation scenario for the proposed LPAN-L model.
-The paired samples have been provided in the following link.
+In this version, we have also increased the time-varying channel estimation scenario for the proposed LPAN-L model, in which the user mobility is considered in the cascaded channel modeling.
+The time-varying channel dataset has been provided in the following link.

 DOI Link: https://dx.doi.org/10.21227/pz7h-q132